evoth/ENC3241-portfolio/content/portfolio/proposal/index.md

 ---
 title: Proposal
-summary: Research proposal on using generative AI to improve the educational experience
+summary: Research proposal on using generative AI as a personalized learning assistant
 resources:
 - name: thumb
   src: 2024-04-22 03_29_11_small.png